microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 The executable should be removed along with the entry in Apps & Features.
 The user should also be able to uninstall the package from Apps & Features.

->Note: the default behavior for uninstalling a portable application with Windows Apps & Features will be to execute uninstall with "--purge" so any files created by the portable application will be removed if they are located in the portable applications directory.
+>Note: The default behavior for uninstalling a portable application with Windows Apps & Features will be to execute uninstall without "--purge" so any files created by the portable application will be remain if they are located in the portable applications directory.
+An additional argument for "--wait" will be added that will prompt the user to press any key to exit.
+This is intended to support this scenario so that the user is aware of any remaining files if they choose to uninstall through Windows Apps & Features.

 If the directory is empty after removing the portable application, the directory should also be deleted.
 If the directory is not empty, the user should be informed that other files exist in the directory so it will not be removed.

 ### Manifest Validation

 Portable package manifests will only support zero or one "command" value to be specified.
-In the absence of the "--rename" argument, the value specified in "command" will define the default value for renaming the portable application and subsequently the value specified in the "AppPath" subkey.
+In the absence of the "--rename" argument, the value specified in "command" will define the default value for renaming the entry in the "App Path" subkey for the portable application.

+If a value for "scope" is specified for a portable installer, the user should be shown an error that the "scope" field is not supported for portable installers.

+Only zero or one entry for "Apps & Features" can be specified for a portable installer.

 ## UI/UX Design